 How to Investigate the Scope of Dark Social

 Like most other sites, you probably have issues with dark social traffic.
 There are a number of ways you can determine how much dark social distorts your data.

 On the more extreme end, Groupon has experimented with completely de-indexing their site for a day.
 As a result, they saw almost no organic traffic and a 60% drop in their direct traffic during the test period compared to the same time in the previous week (Search Engine Land).
-This experiment demonstrates just how big of an impact dark social traffic can have.
+This experiment demonstrates just how much dark social traffic can impact your data.
 If Groupon’s direct traffic was “true” direct traffic, they should have seen no difference in their direct traffic data by deindexation.
 Instead, the results indicate that much of the direct traffic is really mislabelled.

 We’d strongly discourage you from replicating Groupon’s deindexation experiment, so here are a few other ways you can uncover how much dark social impacts your site traffic data.